QMSTR/qmstr/deploy/README.md

 1. Specify the Maven repository to be cloned in [`qmstr/repo-url.env`](qmstr/repo-url.env).

+1. Specify the desired QMSTR image tags to be deployed in the [QMSTR `kustomization.yaml` file](qmstr/kustomization.yaml).\
+   The list of QMSTR Docker images can be found [here](https://hub.docker.com/u/endocodeci).

 1. Launch Quartermaster:
     ```bash
     kubectl apply -k qmstr
     ```

+# Results

 1. Wait for the build and analysis phases to be over:
     ```bash